ImperialCollegeLondon/FINESSE_simulating/README.md

 ### (Optionally) make a virtual environment

-We recommend that you create a [virtual environment](https://docs.python.org/3/library/venv.html) for `FINESSE_processing` to keep the packages installed separate.
+We recommend that you create a [virtual environment](https://docs.python.org/3/library/venv.html) for `FINESSE_simulating` to keep the packages installed separate.
 You can do this like so:

 ```sh
 python -m venv .venv